smotastic/vintage-fish/README.md

 ## Automatically Stop Task
 A running task will be automatically stopped, if the user previously set a "stopped" time in the future for this task.

-To find a task, that has to be potentially stopped a poll will check every minute if a task should be automatically stopped, because his "stopped" time is equals to the current time.
+To find a task that has to be potentially stopped a poll will check every minute if a task should be automatically stopped.
+A task should be stopped if his "stopped" time is equals to the current time.

-A task can only be automatically started if no other task is currently running.

 If the task will be stopped, all conditions of ***Manually Stop Task*** are applied as well.